The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

 \subsection{Spectral fitting}

-We performed full spectral fitting using the latest Python implementation of the penalized pixel-fitting (\ppxf) method \citep{Cappellari2004, Cappellari2017, Cappellari2023}.
-This models an observed spectrum as a linear combination of simple stellar population (SSP) templates, convolved with a line-of-sight velocity distribution (LOSVD) described by a Gauss–Hermite series.
-The resulting (light- or mass-fraction) weights, assigned to the SSP models to obtain the best-fit spectrum, are used for the stellar-population analysis, while the LOSVD is used to extract the kinematic parameters.
-Before applying the spectro-photometric decomposition with C2D, we corrected the original data cube from stellar-velocity shift and broadening (Sect.~\ref{sub:preparation}).
-Stellar velocities and velocity dispersions were derived by fitting the original central data cube, Voronoi binned to a target S/N$=25$, with \ppxf{} using an additive polynomial of degree 8.
+We used a full-spectrum fitting technique both for the stellar population analysis (of all previously mentioned integrated spectra and data cubes), and for the calculation of the kinematic parameters necessary for their correction, as explained in Sect.~\ref{sub:preparation} (step 3).
+We used the latest Python implementation of the penalized pixel-fitting (\ppxf) method \citep{Cappellari2004, Cappellari2017, Cappellari2023}. \ppxf{} models an observed spectrum as a linear combination of simple stellar population (SSP) templates, convolved with a line-of-sight velocity distribution (LOSVD) described by a Gauss–Hermite series.
+The resulting (light- or mass-fraction) weights, assigned to the SSP models to obtain the best-fit spectrum, can be used for the stellar-population analysis, while the LOSVD can be used to extract the kinematic parameters.
+In this work, different \ppxf{} setups were used to extract stellar populations and kinematics.
+Stellar velocities and velocity dispersions were derived by fitting the central data cube resulting from step 2 in Sect.~\ref{sub:preparation}, with \ppxf{}, using an additive polynomial of degree 8, and no multiplicative polynomial.
+Additive polynomials are typically used to minimize the effect of template mismatch in the kinematic fitting \citep{Cappellari2004,Cappellari2017}.